How long does it take to transcribe interviews?

 Transcription rules: The more complex, the slower

-Transcription rules define whether or not an “um”, a pause, or a pitch change needs to be typed.
-The complexity of transcription rules is determined by requirements based on method, research subject, and subject.
-Which rules you have to take is mostly determined by your research method.
-For example, qualitative content analysis usually uses simple rules and sequence analysis usually uses more complex rules.
-The more details have to be recorded, the longer the typing takes.
+Transcription rules define whether an “um”, a pause or a pitch change must be transcribed or not.
+The complexity of the transcription rules depends on the requirements resulting from the method, research object and subject.
+The rules you have to follow are usually determined by your research method.
+E.g. simple rules are usually used in qualitative content analysis and more complex ones in sequence analysis methods.
+The more details that need to be recorded, the longer it takes to type.
 So far, so trivial.

 The influence of the rules is immense.
-With a complex rule system such as the GAT2 basic transcript, one must reckon with 18 hours per interview hour, even with appropriate practice; for a GAT2 fine transcript, even 30 to 60 hours.
-Other projects, e.g. in the context of a Qualitative Content Analysis, use less elaborate transcription rules.
-With such we did the test above and ended up with about 6 hours 20 minutes.
-You can find these rules ready for citation here in our practice book on p.
+With a complex rule system such as the GAT2 basic transcript, 18 hours per interview hour must be expected, even with appropriate practice, and even 30 to 60 hours for a GAT2 fine transcript.
+Other projects, e.g. as part of a qualitative content analysis, use less elaborate transcription rules.
+We carried out the test above with these and ended up with around 6 hours 20 minutes.
+You can find these rules in quotable form here in our practice book on p.
 22 ff.